THE PRAYER OF THE PHARISEE AND TAX COLLECTOR

 The tax collector was justified because he pleaded for the mercy of God.
 We need to know this, it is only by the mercies of God that we are who we are.

-3 thoughts on “THE PRAYER OF THE PHARISEE AND TAX COLLECTOR
+3 responses to “THE PRAYER OF THE PHARISEE AND TAX COLLECTOR”